nina1012/tweeter/README.md

 ## User Stories

-- I can see my profile or others' profile
+- [x] I can see my profile or others' profile
 - When I am on a profile, I can see Tweets and Retweets.
 I can also filter by Tweets, Tweets and replies, Media and Likes
 - When I am on a profile, I can see followers and following
 - When I am on a profile, I can see follow or unfollow the user
-- I can navigate between Home, Explore and Bookmarks
+- [x] I can navigate between Home, Explore and Bookmarks
 - I can navigate to My Profile, Group Chat (optional), Setting/Authentication App
-- When I am on Home, I can post a new Tweet
+- [x] When I am on Home, I can post a new Tweet
-- When I post a new Tweet, I can choose to upload an image and set the Tweet to be public or only-follower
+- [x] When I post a new Tweet, I can choose to upload an image
 - When I am on Home, I can see Tweets of people who I follow
 - I can Comment, Retweet, Like or Save a Tweet
 - I can Comment with image and I can like a comment